 So, when I penned last week’s column, it was very much with the intent to be politically neutral, but still hold those responsible for storming the Capitol accountable for their actions.
 Anyone who crosses over the line of taking the law into their own hands, whether as an individual or mob, and decides that the law of the land no longer applies, and who chooses to force their unilateral will on others, brings us all into very dangerous territory.

 We read in this week’s Torah portion Va’era, that Gd “hardened” Pharaoh’s heart.
 Many scholars have been critical of the verse, and even of Gd, because the phrase at first glance seems to set up Pharaoh to oppose Moses’ plea to set the slaves free from their bondage.
 However, others read this verse (me included) that Gd’s hardening of Pharaoh’s heart was Gd’s removal of outside forces influencing Pharaoh’s decision.
 Gd was allowing Pharaoh to make the decision that he believed was the right one for himself.

 People were created in the image of Gd.
-We have the innate ability to know what is right and wrong, and we have the ability to grow from our mistakes, misunderstandings, and even failures, because we are on a lifelong journey of self-discovery and growth.
+We have the innate ability to know what is right and wrong, and we have the ability to grow from our mistakes, misunderstandings, and even failures because we are on a lifelong journey of self-discovery and growth.
 The fact that we can believe in different things is what makes us human.

-It is not for the Jewish Federation (and certainly not for me as its executive) to sit in judgement of anyone’s personal beliefs, thoughts, and/or feelings.
+It is not for the Jewish Federation (and certainly not for me as its executive) to sit in judgment of anyone’s personal beliefs, thoughts, and/or feelings.
 However, it is also not for Federation to ignore transgressions when they occur, whether that is storming the Capitol, promoting BDS, or standing by when any wrongful act is committed.

-I look forward to your thoughts and feedback on this week’s column and sincerely appreciate your candor, because no matter what, the Jewish Federation is:
+I look forward to your thoughts and feedback on this week’s column and sincerely appreciate your candor because no matter what, the Jewish Federation is: